 The Sadducees differed significantly from Pharisees in their theology.
 Sadducees did not believe in a literal afterlife or a bodily resurrection.
 In fact, the Sadducees’ primary interest was politics, which made them useful conduits for Roman authority.
 They saw the Old Testament law in a less rigid light than the Pharisees, though they were committed, in their own way, to its core concepts.
 Of the four major sects of Judaism, the Sadducees were by far the most cooperative with the Roman Empire.
 They tended to be aristocrats and were in control of the high priesthood.
 Annas and Caiaphas, mentioned in the New Testament (Luke 3:2), were Sadducees.

 The Essenes were a monastic group.
 Unlike the Pharisees, Sadducees, and Zealots, the Essenes felt called to separate from society in preparation for the end of the world.
 In broad strokes, the Essenes could be considered a doomsday sect.
 They felt the end times were imminent, and it was their duty to patiently, passively await the apocalypse.
 The Essenes produced written materials found millennia later, known as the Dead Sea Scrolls.
-These critically important documents shows how carefully and accurately the Old Testament Scriptures had been preserved over the centuries.
+These critically important documents show how carefully and accurately the Old Testament Scriptures had been preserved over the centuries.

 On the other side of the apocalyptic coin were the Zealots, by far the smallest of the four groups.
 Like the Essenes, the Zealots were something of a doomsday sect of Judaism.
 However, the Zealots believed their actions would directly influence when and how this apocalypse occurred.
 Specifically, they believed they were called to commit acts of violence against the Roman occupiers and to incite others to revolution.
 Theologically, Zealots were all but identical to the Pharisees, except for their fanatical, anti-Roman militancy.
 This view not only brought them into conflict with the Roman-friendly Sadducees, but it accelerated Roman aggression against Jews, culminating in the destruction of the temple.